thephez/dash-docs/docs/setting-up-your-environment.md

 procedure that takes 15 to 30 minutes.
 After that you can build the site an unlimited number of times with no extra work.

+#### Source Code Documentation

+The https://dash-docs.github.io site includes Doxygen generated documentation for the [Dash Core](https://github.com/dashpay/dash/) source code.
+To generate it, copy the files from `doxygen/` into the Dash Core `doc/` folder and run `doxygen doc/Doxyfile-dashdocs`.
+Then copy the output (Dash Core's `doc/doxygen/html/` folder) into the `en/doxygen/` folder of this project.

 ##### Install The Dependencies

 Before building the site, you need to install the following